ga4gh/vrs/docs/source/appendices/ga4gh_identifiers.rst

 This appendix describes a proposal for creating a GA4GH-wide standard for serializing data, computing digests on serialized data, and constructing CURIE identifiers from the digests.
-Essentially, it is a generalization of the :ref:`computed-identifier` section.
+Essentially, it is a generalization of the :doc:`../impl-guide/computed_identifier` section.

 This standard is proposed now because the VR Specification needs a well-defined mechanism for generating identifiers.
 Changing the